suzuki-shunsuke/tfprovidercheck/README.md

 ## Configuration

 There are several ways to configure tfprovidercheck.
+In order of priority, they are as follows.

 1. The command line option `-config [-c]`, which is the configuration file path
 1. The environment variable `TFPROVIDERCHECK_CONFIG_BODY`, which is the configuration itself (YAML)